brucemcpherson/bmFolderFun/dependencies.md

 # Google Apps Script Project: bmFolderFun
-This repo (bmFolderFun) was automatically updated on 7/17/2021, 12:14:01 PM by GasGit
+This repo (bmFolderFun) was automatically updated on 4/19/2023, 11:15:30?AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")